 2014.
-FDA approved Evzio (naloxone hydrochloride injection) for the emergency treatment of known or suspected opioid overdose.
+On April 3, FDA approved Evzio (naloxone hydrochloride injection) for the emergency treatment of known or suspected opioid overdose.
 Naloxone is a medication that rapidly reverses the effects of opioid overdose.
 Evzio is the first auto-injector designed to deliver a dose of naloxone outside of a healthcare setting.

 1911 to 1990s

 Opioid pain medications were used primarily for acute pain and cancer pain.
 Studies showing inadequate treatment of chronic non-cancer pain by physicians lead to an increased use of opioids.

 May: MS Contin, (morphine sulfate) approved; first formulation of an opioid pain medicine that allowed dosing every 12 hours instead of every 4 to 6 hours.

 August: Duragesic (fentanyl transdermal system) approved; first formulation of an opioid pain medicine in a patch (sometimes referred to as a “skin patch”) that is changed every 3 days.

 December: OxyContin (oxycodone controlled-release) approved; first formulation of oxycodone that allowed dosing every 12 hours instead of every 4 to 6 hours.
 OxyContin would soon become a focal point of opioid abuse issues that would continue to escalate into the late 2000s and beyond.